Our Software Ecosystem

+Users in need of support can go to our forum.
+The forum is the home of discussions about FreedomBox.
 Our community also maintains the FreedomBox wiki, which has an extensive user manual, release notes, and other helpful material for users.
 The wiki also has a contributor's guide for coding, designing, documenting, marketing, and localizing FreedomBox.

 The FreedomBox software is available in more than five languages and is being translated into more than twenty languages.
 Our community translates using the open source translation platform Weblate.
 You can help us translate here.
 We are also a proud partner of Localization Lab, which helps with our localization efforts.

 Our community also provides technical support to users.
 If you have any questions or concerns, you can reach us at our mailing list or by asking on our IRC channel.